1940 British war cabinet crisis

-In May 1940, during the Second World War, the British war cabinet was split on the question of whether to make terms with Nazi Germany or to continue hostilities.
-The main protagonists were the prime minister, Winston Churchill, and the foreign secretary, Viscount Halifax.
-The dispute escalated to crisis point and threatened the continuity of the Churchill government.
+In May 1940, during the Second World War, the British war cabinet was split over whether to discuss peace terms with Germany or to continue fighting.
+Opinion on the side of continuing with the war was led by the prime minister, Winston Churchill, while the side preferring negotiation was led by the Foreign Secretary, Lord Halifax.
+The disagreement escalated to crisis point and threatened to bring down the Churchill government.

-With the British Expeditionary Force in retreat to Dunkirk and the fall of France seemingly imminent, Halifax believed that the government should explore the possibility of a negotiated peace settlement.
+With the British Expeditionary Force in retreat to Dunkirk and the Fall of France seemingly imminent, Halifax believed that the government should explore the possibility of a negotiated peace settlement.
 His hope was that Hitler's ally, the still-neutral Italian dictator Mussolini, would broker an agreement.
 When a memorandum proposing this approach was discussed at the War Cabinet on 27 May, Churchill opposed it and urged his colleagues to fight on without negotiations.
 He was supported in the war cabinet by its two Labour Party members, Clement Attlee and Arthur Greenwood, and also by the Secretary of State for Air, Sir Archibald Sinclair, who as leader of the Liberal Party was co-opted to the war cabinet for its meetings about the proposed negotiations.
 Churchill's biggest problem was that he was not the leader of the Conservative Party and he needed to win the support of ex-Prime Minister Neville Chamberlain, without which he could have been forced to resign by the large Conservative majority in the House of Commons.

 On 28 May, Churchill outmanoeuvred Halifax by calling a meeting of his 25-member outer cabinet, at which his resolve to fight on was unanimously supported.
 Halifax then accepted the rejection of his proposal, though he may have been more influenced by the loss of Chamberlain's support.
 There is a consensus among historians that Chamberlain's eventual support for Churchill was a critical turning point in the war.